inkandswitch/backchat/README.md

 # Backchat

-THIS PROJECT IS STILL IN EARLY DEVELOPMENT.
+THIS IS UNSUPPORTED RESEARCH SOFTWARE.
 IT HAS NOT HAD ANY KIND OF SECURITY OR CRYPTOGRAPHY REVIEW.
-THIS SOFTWARE MIGHT BE UNSAFE.
+DO NOT ATTEMPT TO USE THIS SOFTWARE TO STORE OR TRANSMIT SENSITIVE INFORMATION.

 [![Netlify Status](https://api.netlify.com/api/v1/badges/b91ac61c-abc1-40d0-9563-e05c189190ae/deploy-status)](https://app.netlify.com/sites/gallant-lewin-1c93b0/deploys) [![CI](https://github.com/inkandswitch/backchannel/actions/workflows/ci.yml/badge.svg)](https://github.com/inkandswitch/backchannel/actions)